input-output-hk/catalyst-core/book/src/core-testing-doc/integration-tests/introduction.md

 # integration-tests

 Integration test is a container project for all catalyst e2e and integration tests.
 Tests are validating network correctness, stability.
 Also there are non-functional tests which verify node durability and reliability

 ## Architecture of tests

-Integration tests architecture relies on test pyramid approach, where most of the effort is put into component and integration level and finally small amount of tests on E2E.
+Integration tests architecture relies on test pyramid approach.
+Where most of the effort is put into component and integration level and finally small amount of tests on E2E.
 Thanks to that we can create fast and reliable tests.

 ![Testing architecture](./graphs/testing-architecture.svg)